 Kadıköy is booming with independent art spaces, music venues and colourful murals, making this neighbourhood a popular spot on Istanbul’s Anatolian side.
-Here are a few things to do if you’re planning on getting on a ferry across the Bosporus.
+Here are a few things to do if you’re planning on getting on a ferry across the Bosphorus.

 Compared to Istanbul’s European side, Kadıköy has a more relaxed vibe, which can be experienced on the Kadiköy-Moda Nostaljik Tramway.
 The red wagon might look like a museum artefact, but the tram line still runs and is widely used as everyday transportation.
 Get on the tram by the ferries, and let it take you along Bahariye Caddesi and through the colourful architecture of Moda.
-The line only lasts 10 stops in a 2.6-kilometre (1.6-mile) circular loop, perfect for getting a sense of the scenery.
+The line only lasts 10 stops in a 2.6km (1.6mi) circular loop, perfect for getting a sense of the scenery.

 Pro tip: Buy an Istanbulkart in the market and use it for all public transportation in the city.